 In Figure 2, bankruptcy hazard rates and median career earnings are shown for each career length bin.
 Each player's total career earnings are plotted with jitter.
 The median level of earnings across all players is about \$3.2 million (in year 2000 dollars).
 The figure shows that players with longer careers have much greater earnings and opportunity to save for retirement, yet their bankruptcy hazard during retirement is no lower than those with shorter careers and lower earnings (the hazard rate is roughly constant).
-Among individuals who played at least one season, the average annual hazard rate during retirement (with standard error) is 0.0119 ± 0.0009 .
+Among individuals who played at least one season, the average annual hazard rate during retirement (with standard error) is $0.0119 \pm 0.0009$ .
 These rates are remarkably flat across career lengths, except for a pronounced spike for players who played exactly 5 years (one year beyond the typical 4-year rookie contract).
 This spike will be investigated in future research.

 Table 1 shows estimates of bankruptcy hazard functions.
 Each row of the table corresponds to a separate regression, including a different "career variable" measure and a common "being retired" 0-1 dummy in each regression.
 The last column shows that the estimated effect of being retired is to increase the annual hazard rate by about 0.01123 in model (1), and is similarly close to 0.01 in all specifications.
 Essentially, retirement raises the risk of bankruptcy from nearly zero to a substantial level.
-These estimates are robust to the inclusion of additional variables that are expected to affect bankruptcy risk.
-The "career variable" column in Table 1 shows the estimated effects of the variables listed in the second column of the table.
-These variables are interacted with a retirement dummy variable in order to isolate the retirement period, where almost all bankruptcies occur.
+These estimates are robust to the inclusion of additional variables that are

-2We estimate discrete-time hazard functions using linear probability models.
+$^2$ We estimate discrete-time hazard functions using linear probability models.
 These regressions use data where each player contributes one observation for each month from the time he starts playing until he files for bankruptcy or reaches the end of the time period when we have data available.
-The outcome is 1 in the last month if bankruptcy is filed and 0 otherwise.
-A player's retirement period is defined as starting in January of year y + 1 if his final NFL season was in year y.
+The outcome is one in the last month if bankruptcy is filed and zero otherwise.
+A player's retirement period is defined as starting in January of year y+1 if his final NFL season was in year y.